cardillan/mindcode/SYNTAX-2-EXPRESSIONS.markdown

 Ranges cannot be assigned to variables and can only be used in several contexts:

-* Specifying memory ranges in heap ans stack allocation (requires constant ranges),
+* Specifying memory ranges in heap and stack allocation (requires constant ranges),
 * Range iteration loops,
 * Matching against a range in `case` expressions.